NRCM Contact Information

 The objective is to measure the factual knowledge, concepts, and laboratory skills needed to supervise the effective operation of a pharmaceutical and medical device microbiology testing laboratory.

-Those who wish to take the RM: Pharmaceutical and Medical Device exam must meet the Registered Microbiologist or Conditional Registrant eligibility requirements.
+Those who wish to take the RM: Pharmaceutical and Medical Device exam must meet the Registered Microbiologist eligibility requirements.

 The objective is to measure the factual knowledge, concepts, and laboratory skills needed in a pharmaceutical and medical device microbiology testing laboratory.

-Those who wish to take the RM: Food Safety and Quality exam must meet the Registered Microbiologist or Conditional Registrant eligibility requirements.
+Those who wish to take the RM: Food Safety and Quality exam must meet the Registered Microbiologist eligibility requirements.

 The objective is to measure the factual knowledge, concepts, and laboratory skills needed in a food microbiology testing laboratory.